 Arranging Testing Accommodations

-Faculty members sometimes contact SSD regarding students they feel might need to avail themselves of services offered by our office.
-Although teachers in high school are active participants in the process of identifying and referring students to special services, there is no comparable requirement in higher education.
-If you see a student who is struggling and wish to refer that student to SSD, remember that our students are adults.
-They may respond best to private conversations in which you use an inquiring and supportive approach and share information about the existence and location of the SSD office.
+Faculty members sometimes contact SSD regarding students they feel might benefit from accommodations.
+We encourage instructors to have a private conversations in which you use an inquiring and supportive approach to share information about the existence and location of the SSD office.
 Only the student can decide to disclose his or her disability, or to pursue information about services available in the SSD office.
 If a student is requesting accommodations but has not presented you with a letter from our office, you may ask the student to contact SSD.
 See Faculty FAQs as well as our web page on Making a Referral to SSD.

-Universal design is an approach to teaching that includes strategies designed to benefit a broad range of learners, including those with disabilities.
+Universal Design for Learning is an approach to teaching that includes strategies designed to benefit a broad range of learners, including those with disabilities.
 Consider the following suggestions, provided by students, in making your class/teaching accessible:

 - Clearly spell out expectations at the beginning of the course (e.g., grading, material to be covered, assignment due dates, attendance expectations).